DSN-2025: Research Track Call For Contributions

 Through this process, we give the authors the ability to submit both a revised paper (based on the received reviews) and a rebuttal.
 These two serve different purposes.
 In particular, the rebuttal remains useful for at least three purposes that cannot be easily accomplished with a revised paper:

 The authors of all papers that are invited for revision will be allowed one extra page to properly address reviewer comments.
 In other words, the revised (and, if accepted, the final) versions of papers will be allowed 12 pages for regular papers and 8 pages for practical experience reports or tool descriptions/demonstrations.
 The authors will be asked to mark and describe all the changes they made to the submission during the revision process.
-More information will be provided to authors of papers who are asked to provide a revision as to how to prepare, format and submit the revised version of the submission.
+More information will be provided to authors of papers who are asked to provide a revision as to how to prepare, format, and submit the revised version of the submission.
 Note that submitting a revised paper does not guarantee acceptance of the paper to the conference and all revised papers will be reviewed and discussed by the Program Committee.

 To limit the load on the reviewers, the rebuttal will be strictly limited to 750 words.
 Any attempt to provide extra information, for example by including images in the rebuttal, will cause the rebuttal material to be discarded.

 DSN will continue to employ the Early Rejection Notification Policy.
-Papers that are rejected in the first reviewing round will receive their rejection notification and reviews by January 28, 2024.
+Papers that are rejected in the first reviewing round will receive their rejection notification and reviews by January 27, 2025.
 As such, the authors may get started earlier on improving their manuscript for a future submission, if they wish to do so.

-All accepted papers will be subject to the revision and approval of a PC member acting as shepherd.
+All accepted papers will be subject to the revision and approval of a PC member acting as a shepherd.

 Open Science Policy

 After papers are accepted, the authors are encouraged to make all research results accessible to the public and ensure, if possible, that empirical studies are reproducible.
-In particular, DSN actively supports the adoption of open source and open data principles, and encourages all authors to make their prototypes available to the research community and disclose collected data to increase reproducibility and replicability.
+In particular, DSN actively supports the adoption of open source and open data principles and encourages all authors to make their prototypes available to the research community and disclose collected data to increase reproducibility and replicability.
 Note that sharing research data is not mandatory for submission or acceptance.
 Accepted papers can participate in the artifact evaluation process described above.

-Ethical considerations:
+Ethical considerations

 Submissions describing experiments with data derived from human subjects or presenting results that might have ethical considerations should discuss how ethical and potential legal concerns were addressed and disclose if an ethics review was conducted (e.g. by the author’s institutional ethics review boards if applicable).
 Also, if the paper reports a potentially high-impact vulnerability, the authors should discuss the steps they have taken or plan to address these vulnerabilities (e.g., by contacting the vendors/manufacturers).
 The same applies if the submission deals with personal identifiable information or other kinds of sensitive data (e.g., by following applicable privacy protection regulations and rules).
 The PC’s review process may examine the ethical soundness of the paper just as it examines the technical soundness.
 The Program Committee reserves the right to reject a submission if insufficient evidence was presented that significant ethical or relevant legal concerns were appropriately addressed.